 Indonesia secures vaccine deals with Pfizer, AstraZeneca

-[JAKARTA] Indonesia is finalising deals to secure 50 million doses of coronavirus vaccines from drugmakers Pfizer and AstraZeneca, the new health minister said on Tuesday.
+INDONESIA is finalising deals to secure 50 million doses of coronavirus vaccines from drugmakers Pfizer and AstraZeneca, the country's new health minister said on Tuesday.

-Budi Gunadi Sadikin said the deal with AstraZeneca would be finalised before the end of the year, while an agreement with Pfizer would be signed in the first week of January.
+Budi Gunadi Sadikin said that the deal with AstraZeneca would be finalised before Dec 31, while an agreement with Pfizer would be signed in the first week of January.

-"They are the most important group of people in our battle against the pandemic," he said.

-The world's fourth most populous country has struggled to contain the coronavirus.
+The world's fourth most populous country and South-east Asia's largest economy has struggled to contain the coronavirus.
 It has had nearly 720,000 confirmed cases and 21,500 deaths, among the highest tallies in Asia.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg